How to Start Your First Developer Job?

 Start Coding at Age of 19-25

 When you are 19-25 years old, this is the time when you focus on your college education and career start.
 You are now a conscious person who has already taken his life into his own hands.
 This is how a typical GitHub profile of a college student looks like:

 - Typically, at this age you still don’t have children and mortgages, so you are free to invest in yourself.
 You are young and you have a lot of power and freedom to devote most of your time to learn the software engineering profession, while attending your formal college education.

-- It is still a very good time to start coding at the age of 19-25.
+- It is a very good time to start coding at the age of 19-25.
 Don’t miss this chance!

 - Most of my students (30-40%) at SoftUni start at this age, when they study in a traditional university and they realize that they need modern practical tech education to boost their career start.